auditions

 IMPORTANT NOTES about the auditions:

-- VOCALISTS should sing the lyrics to “All the Things You Are” (find the original lyrics and look up some vocalists singing the tune) and vocalize the melody to “Isfahan” and “Sandu” without lyrics (unless you want to write your own vocalese, which is totally fine to do, but not required).
+5. VOCALISTS should sing the lyrics to “Out of Nowhere” (find the original lyrics and look up some vocalists singing the tune) and vocalize the melody to “Up Jumped Spring” and “Freddie Freeloader” without lyrics (unless you want to write your own vocalese, which is totally fine to do, but not required).

 TIPS for all auditionees

-- If you have a keyboard available, play through the harmonies and really hear what’s happening in the tune (try to understand the voice-leading).
+3. If you have a keyboard available, play through the harmonies and really hear what’s happening in the tune (try to understand the voice-leading).
 Listening to recordings of other people playing the tune (such as the reference recordings) will aid greatly in your understanding.
-Simply reading the tune out of a fakebook will not make you audition well.
+Simply reading the tune out of a fakebook will not make you audition well (though having a visual reference could be helpful at some point in your preparation).

 FINAL NOTES